ph1-xyz/Phazerville-Wiki/Hemisphere-Applets/Dr.-LoFi.md

-#generator/audio

-Dr. Crusher is a single-channel sample rate and bit resolution reducer for CV or audio signals.
+Dr. LoFi is a single-channel sample rate and bit resolution reducer for CV or audio signals.

 ### I/O